ESP32 Timer Wake Up from Deep Sleep

 Wrapping Up

-We hope you’ve found this tutorial useful.
-Now, you can modify the example provided, and instead of printing a message you can make your ESP32 do any other task.
+You can modify the provided example, and instead of printing a message, you can make your ESP32 do any other task.

 Finally, we also have a tutorial about deep sleep with the ESP8266 that you might be interested in: ESP8266 Deep Sleep with Arduino IDE.